duchiniandrew/projeto-mesa/readMe.md

 ## Where can I find the APIs documentation ?

-This project uses swagger for document endpoints click here to see the documentation: ${YOUR_HOST}/api/docs
+This project uses swagger for document endpoints click here to see the documentation: ${YOUR_HOST}/api/docs.
+Ex: localhost:3000/api/docs